ZackGheen/Pewlett-Hackard-Analysis/README.md

 ON (e.emp_no = t.emp_no)
 WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 order by e.emp_no;
-name-of-you-image

-The Retirement Titles table is exported as retirement_titles.csv Exported retirement_titles.csv Image below.

-Code and Image

-name-of-you-image

 ​*A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.
 Image with SQL, pgAdmin & QuickDBD Code below.

-Code and Image

 -- Use Dictinct with Orderby to remove duplicate rows SELECT DISTINCT ON (emp_no) emp_no,